toshivc/O_C-Phazerville/docs/_applets/DualTM.md

 * Mod 2 - unquantized bipolar modulation from SECOND register
 * Trigger 1 - output trigger pulse when current bit is 1 on the FIRST register
 * Trigger 2 - output trigger pulse when current bit is 1 on the SECOND register
+* TrigPitch 1 or 2 - combination of Trigger and Pitch output modes
+  - a varying quantized voltage with a high pulse at the beginning, optional decay from Slew
+  - (useful for pinging filters or oscillators for pitched percussion or PEW PEW noizes)
 * Gate 1 - hold high if current bit is 1 on FIRST register
 * Gate 2 - hold high if current bit is 1 on SECOND register
 * Gate 1+2 - two-level gate output from the sum of the current bits